 9. Include a customer testimonial

+According to this article from Boast, "72% of consumers say positive testimonials and reviews increase their trust in a business".
 Words have a powerful effect on behavior.
 Knowing what your other customers thought about working with you and their experience will make a difference as they consider their options.
 They give you legitimacy and help your customers to be more comfortable with you and your services.
+Hearing you say something is one thing, but seeing another customer's quote is 10x more powerful.
 Knowing that they are this important, then why not include them in an email signature?

 10. Include your company social media profiles